Show all 3 images

 Lying on the sunny side of the valley and never rising above 1,300 meters, the path is accessible almost all year round.

-It went into operation more than 100 years ago: the Bernina Line.
-In 1910, direct train service between St. Moritz and Tirano began.
-61 kilometres of the highest architectural art against the backdrop of the highest Graubünden mountain.
-This special treat, which leads past the mighty Palü and Morteratsch glaciers, which combines southern joie de vivre and alpine beauty, can be experienced every day in the Bernina Express.
-But sometimes you hold your breath because of the exposed curves and the overwhelming mountain panorama.
+More than 100 years ago it went into operation: the Bernina Line.
+In 1910, direct train service was started between St. Moritz and Tirano.
+61 kilometres of the highest architecture against the backdrop of the highest mountain in Graubünden.
+This special treat, which leads past the mighty Palü and Morteratsch glaciers, which combines southern joie de vivre and alpine beauty, can be experienced every day on the Bernina Express.
+But sometimes you take your breath away because of the exposed curves and the overwhelming mountain panorama.

 Rail Travel Centre